Non-equilibrium Renormalization Group Fixed-Points of the Quantum Clock Chain and the Quantum Potts chain: The pure clock model

 These critical times are confirmed by an exact computation of $l(t)$ by the transfer matrix of $G(t)$.
 The $l(t)$ calculated also appears to be singular at a random sequence of critical times, shown in Fig. \ref{fig:rate_n5}.

 Because there is not an unstable fixed-point which controls the RG flow at the critical times, the value of the critical exponent cannot be obtained straightforwardly.
 However, numerically inspecting the singularity of $l(t)$ in Fig. \ref{fig:rate_n5} shows that $l(t)$ still has a linear cusp near the critical times.
 This can be related to the ``escape time'' of the chaotic RG flow in the following way.
 For $t$ close to a critical time, define the {\it escape time}, $n_e$, of the chaotic part of the RG flow to be the number of RG iterations before the flow eventually settles into the vicinity of the (meta)stable fixed-point.
 For example in the left panel of Fig. \ref{fig:rg_n5}, for $t$ in the left vicinity of $t_{1,c}$, we operationally define $n_e$ as the first RG iteration at which the real part of $E'_1$ exceeds 1.
-After $n$ levels of RG iterations, the singular part of the rate function, $l_s(\tau)$, scales as
+In one RG iteration, because the RG transformation preserves the value of the Loschmidt amplitude (up to a regular quantity associated with $(\vec T'_\tmp)_{0s}$) and that the system size decreases by a factor of $b^d$, the singular part of the rate function increases by a factor $b^d$.
+Thus, after $n$ levels of RG iterations, the singular part of the rate function, $l_s(\tau)$, scales as